Evolution (Star Trek: The Next Generation): Reception

 Writing for The A.V.
-Club, Zack Handlen compared the episode favorably against the first episode of the previous season, "The Child" (which he considered was the worst episode of that season disregarding "Shades of Gray").
+Club, Zack Handlen compared the episode favorably against the first episode of the previous season, "The Child" (which he considered was the worst episode of that season, disregarding the clip show episode, "Shades of Gray").
 Handlen wrote that he found "Evolution" so much more enjoyable that he was "in danger of overrating it."
 He liked Ken Jenkins as Dr. Paul Stubbs, who "hits the line between off-puttingly arrogant and vulnerable".
-However, while he was glad to see the return of Gates McFadden as Beverly Crusher, he was disappointed with Diana Muldaur's absence, stating that "the Pulaski and Picard relationship that was never really fulfilled."
-He summarized that, "The characters are all where they need to be, my favorite doctor is back, and the show feels like it's ready to take that next step", and graded the episode a "B".
+However, while he was glad to see the return of Gates McFadden as Beverly Crusher, he was disappointed with Diana Muldaur's absence, noting "the Pulaski and Picard relationship that was never really fulfilled."
+He summarized: "The characters are all where they need to be, my favorite doctor is back, and the show feels like it's ready to take that next step", and graded the episode a "B".

 James Hunt of Den of Geek praised Ken Jenkins and the scenes between him and Wesley, as well as the scenes with Beverly and Guinan.
 He felt that the episode could have been stronger had it focused on the character threads and philosophical moments.
 Keith DeCandido, writing for Tor.com, lauded "the debut of the high-necked, looser uniform jackets", stating that "it's extremely good to see the crew no longer wearing the unitards", and liked the return of Dr. Crusher and actress McFadden's "superb chemistry" with Wil Wheaton, as well as the off-screen promotions of Worf and La Forge.
 DeCandido conceded the episode felt "unfinished" in that the episode failed to acknowledge how Wesley managed to create an entire species – "it's fobbed off in a log entry at the end" – and that there were no consequences regarding his actions almost leading to the destruction of the ship.

-In 2011, this episode was noted by Forbes as one that explores the implications of advanced technology, also comparing it to the later episode "The Quality of Life" (Season 6 Episode 9).
-In 2010, W.I.R.E.D noted this as the episode of Star Trek that can be used to teach about nanotechnology.
+In 2011, this episode was noted by Forbes as one that explores the implications of advanced technology, also comparing it to the later episode "The Quality of Life" season 6, Episode 9).
+In 2010, Wired noted this as the episode of Star Trek that can be used to teach about nanotechnology.